-- .1 Encourage more comprehensive and collaborative management of the Rural and Resource land base. - .2 Support the protection and use of Crown lands for a wide range of rural and resource values, including water resources, wildlife habitat and corridors, and environmentally sensitive areas. - .3 Minimize conflicts between resource activities and adjacent land uses. - .4 Encourage recreational access and low impact recreational uses compatible with the economic uses of resource lands. - .5 Protect, conserve and enhance the quality and quantity of freshwater resources. - .6 Encourage and protect responsible outdoor recreational opportunities in accordance with the Area E Parks Plan as noted in section 4.12 and shown on Schedule B of this Plan. - .7 Establish strong lines of communication between the CSRD, First Nations, and other levels of government that are responsible for managing Crown lands.
+- .1 Encourage more comprehensive and collaborative management of the Rural and Resource land base. - .2 Support the protection and use of Crown lands for a wide range of rural and resource values, including water resources, wildlife habitat and corridors, and environmentally sensitive areas. - .3 Minimize conflicts between resource activities and adjacent land uses. - .4 Encourage and protect responsible outdoor recreational opportunities that are compatible with the economic uses of resource lands. - .5 Protect, conserve and enhance the quality and quantity of freshwater resources. - .6 Establish strong lines of communication between the CSRD, Indigenous Nations, and other levels of government that are responsible for managing Crown lands.

 - .1 Rural and Resource (RSC) lands are identified on Schedule B as "RSC".
-Appropriate uses are forestry, mineral and aggregate extraction and processing, agriculture, backcountry recreation, public utilities, and residential. - .2 Lands designated as RSC should be maintained as large parcels with a minimum size of 60 ha. - .3 Approximate locations with aggregate potential (sand and gravel deposits) are identified on Schedule D. Mining policies are provided in section 3.12. - .4 Support provincial communication with and participation by First Nations communities in the management and development of Crown land, including consultation with First Nations regarding any proposed trails or other backcountry activities. - .5 Applications for soil removal, deposit or aggregate operations have the potential to impact neighbouring properties and public amenities, and thus applicants should conduct an impact assessment, consult with the public, and minimize impacts prior to mining permit approval or renewal.
+Appropriate uses are forestry, mineral and aggregate extraction and processing, agriculture, backcountry recreation, public utilities, and residential (private land). - .2 Lands designated as RSC should be maintained as large parcels with a minimum size of 60 ha. - .3 Approximate locations with aggregate potential (sand and gravel deposits) are identified on Schedule D. Mining policies are provided in section 3.12. - .4 Applications for soil removal, deposit or aggregate operations have the potential to impact neighbouring properties and public amenities, and thus applicants should conduct an impact assessment, consult with the public, and minimize impacts prior to mining permit approval or renewal. - .5 Encourage Ministry of Forests, Lands, Natural Resource Operations and Rural Development to take a leadership role to enable effective, community-based, collaborative land use planning for Crown land which includes Indigenous governments, local governments, industry sectors, interest groups, and local residents. - .6 Consider cumulative effects on natural resource values when reviewing forestry plans, development proposals, and tenure applications on RSC lands.